Filed under:

 Brooks in the bus, clutching his seat.
 Movie Screenshot.
 Right belongs to the respective producers and distributors.

 What if Brooks had a friend like Andy in his time?
 Yes, that would have been awesome and he might have been saved.
 But not everyone gets a friend.
 Most of the time we are totally alone.
 Andy saved himself without anyone’s help.
 So, what might Brooks have lacked?
-A banking degree to help the prison officers to do tax-returns and gain their trust?
+A banking degree to help prison officers do tax-returns, and gain their trust?
 A prison cell at the end of the lane that luckily connects to the waste pipeline, rather than another cell with another prisoner?

 I sometimes think even if fate hadn’t allowed Andy to escape, even if he had to spend all the years he was sentenced, i.e. 40 years, he would have still thrived.
 That’s how he was from inside.